JiaBinLee/Drum-Kit/README.md

 # Drum-Kit
-This is a e-drum kit website.
+This is an e-drum kit website.
 Can either use mouse click or keyboard buttons to play.

 📑 A soft Reminder: